Tomorrow's Warriors: Background

-Since its inception by Gary Crosby and Janine Irons in 1991, Tomorrow's Warriors has worked towards devising and producing inspirational programmes and performance opportunities for new and emerging musicians, at the same time as developing culturally diverse audiences, being considered to have "nurtured many of the UK's leading jazz performers via its award-winning jazz education and emerging artists programme" with Tomorrow's Warriors alumni winning more than 50 awards and achieving successful careers in the music industry.;
+Since its inception by Gary Crosby and Janine Irons in 1991, Tomorrow's Warriors has worked towards devising and producing inspirational programmes and performance opportunities for new and emerging musicians, at the same time as developing culturally diverse audiences, being considered to have "nurtured many of the UK's leading jazz performers via its award-winning jazz education and emerging artists programme" with Tomorrow's Warriors alumni winning more than 50 awards and achieving successful careers in the music industry.

+As noted by Henri Selmer Paris, the organisation is "committed to making jazz music accessible to all, by addressing in particular young people from ethnic minorities, women, and those whose financial situation might be an obstacle to learning or pursuing a musical career.
+This involves making the programme free, but also prospecting in the various communities of London."

-Over the years Tomorrow's Warriors' activities have included a regular jam session, formerly held weekly at The Jazz Café, then from 2004 at The Spice of Life in Soho, where it remained active until Summer 2010.
+Over the years, Tomorrow's Warriors' activities have included a regular jam session, formerly held weekly at The Jazz Café, then from 2004 at The Spice of Life in Soho, where it remained active until Summer 2010.
 The company went on to become a weekend resident at the Southbank Centre in London.
 The Tomorrow's Warriors' programme provides a wide variety of opportunities ranging from workshops and showcases for young musicians to concerts and tours for established professional bands and orchestras, partnering with a network of local, national and international arts organisations, as well as commercial producers, venues, promoters and festivals.
 Tomorrow's Warriors is a National Portfolio Organisation of Arts Council England.
-Trustees of Tomorrow's Warriors include Steve Abbott, Viv Broughton, Margaret Busby, Lainy Malkani, Nicky O'Donnell and Chris Panayi.
+Trustees of Tomorrow's Warriors include Steve Abbott, Viv Broughton, Margaret Busby, Peter Comber, Nick Cornforth, Gloria Fagbemiro, Camilla George, Jez Nelson, Nicky O'Donnell, Tove Okunniwa (chair) and Chris Panayi.